C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/dRep-improvement-onboarding/campaign-brief.md

 ### What does success look like?
 After one year;

-- 200+ deReps from 100+ countries have participated.
+- 200+ dReps from 100+ countries have participated.
 - 50%+ of the voters are voting “carefully”

 ### Key Metrics to measure

-- **Diversity of dReps** Did it lead to the onboarding of diverse dReps with different languages, national origins, occupations, genders, ages, religions, etc.?
+- **Diversity of dReps:** Did it lead to the onboarding of diverse dReps with different languages, national origins, occupations, genders, ages, religions, etc.?
-- **Number of dReps** How many dReps were onboarded?
+- **Number of dReps:** How many dReps were onboarded?
-- **Number of delegates** How much did it contribute to increasing the number of delegates to dReps?
+- **Number of delegates:** How much did it contribute to increasing the number of delegates to dReps?
-- **Accuracy of delegate decisions** How well did we create content and tools to make it easier to consider dReps?
+- **Accuracy of delegate decisions:** How well did we create content and tools to make it easier to consider dReps?